JAILBREAK-101/Zion-Teens-Reg-Form/readme.md

+# Project Overview

+This project involves various features and tasks related to the development of the Zion Teens Registration Form.
+Below is the current status of each task and some future considerations.

+## Completed Tasks
+- **Firebase Storage**: Successfully integrated Firebase for data storage.
+[Done]

+## Current Features
-- Firebase storing [done]
+- **Dashboard**:
+  - Implementation of a robust dashboard for user interaction.

+- **Welcome Page**:
+  - Features a welcoming message and various functionalities.

+- **Autofill Disable**:
+  - Disabled autofill for specific input fields to enhance user experience.

+## Upcoming Tasks
-- Dashboard.
+- **Flyer Design**:

-- WElcome Page and Features in It.
+  - Assign tasks for designing promotional flyers.

-- Autofill disable
+- **Website Design**:

-- Flyer Design (Assign)
+  - Conduct research on design elements specific to RCCG.

-- Dashboard (Robust)
+- **Bot Deployment**:

-- Website Design: Make research (RCCG)

-- Bot deployment (Nice to have)
+  - Consider deploying a bot for additional features (Nice to have).